American Indian Powwow

 Red River Powwow

 Held in Caldwell each Fall.
-The 2017 Event will take place September 23rd and 24th at the O'Connor Field House in Caldwell.
-Deadline to sign-up is Monday, September 18th.
+September 29th and 30th at the O'Connor Field House in Caldwell.
+Deadline to sign-up will be in early September.

 Seven Arrows Powwow

 Held at BSU each spring.
 The 2018 Event will take place April 28th and 29th at the BSU Jordan Ballroom.

 Powwow's began originally as a healing ceremony conducted by Native American spiritual leaders.
 Eventually these ceremonies grew to include celebration of a successful hunt , giving thanks to the spirits for a bountiful harvest and preparing warriors for battle.

 Native Americans believed in all things living and spiritual and viewed life and death as an inevitable circle.
 Some of the powwow ceremonies conducted celebrated with tribal drums, dancing, food, chanting and traditional healing rituals.
 They acted out ancient stories handed through the generations, which kept their history alive.

 Today, the powwow tradition is still alive.
 Usually centered around changing seasons, powwow ceremonies are typically located in areas where a large concentration of Native American tribes exist.
 Today the powwow has more of a festival feel with traditional dances as well as various religious ceremonies re-enacted for the general public.